Hi, Dora is here.

 Gemini Omni as Google’s any-to-any video bet

 Gemini Omni is Google’s attempt at a unified creative system — text, images, audio, references, and editing all handled inside one conversational workflow.
+Google has been documenting this any-to-any direction across its product lineup on the Google AI blog, which is the most reliable place to track what’s officially shipped versus what’s still roadmap.

 The idea is straightforward: instead of stitching together five separate apps, you stay inside one system and direct the whole process with natural language.